-- New Large shelters
+- New large shelters

-- New Barbecue Shelter
+- New barbecue shelter

 - Carpark upgrade

+- New activity path

-- New Activity Path
+- New picnic settingsNew road side car park

-- New Picnic settings
+- New exercise equipment

 Additional funds will be required to be sought in order to implement the entire landscape plan.
 Funding sources may include grants and future capital funding opportunities.